DigiWill-dhbw/Documentation/UC/register.md

 N/A

 # 4. Preconditions
-The main precondition for this use case are:
+The main precondition for this use case is:

  1. The user needs a valid email address to register.

 # 5. Postconditions

 ## 5.1 Create new user credentials
 After entering the required information the user will get an email with a link to validate his email address.
-Afterwards he is allowed to login with his credentials.
+Afterwards he is allowed to login with his credentials and he has to setup his profile.

 # 6. Function Points